dhb82/Scripts/README.md

 # Scripts
-Scripts related to either Jamf or Intune
+Scripts related to either Jamf or Intune both for MacBooks and Windows PC